iocron/shopware-stateManagerAdvanced/README.md

 # shopware-stateManagerAdvanced
-This little script allows you to change (and show/get) the Shopware JS Breakpoints and to update the plugins accordingly
+This little script allows you to change (and show/get) the Shopware JS Breakpoints and to update the plugins accordingly.

 -------